Learning to Better Search with Language Models via Guided Reinforced Self-Training: Methods

-In this subsection, we introduce \emph{guided stream of search} (GSoS), a supervised fine-tuning approach that seamlessly incorporates optimal solutions into the self-generation process and effectively distills them into the model.
-The key idea of GSoS is to leverage an unsuccessful search trajectory as context for each intermediate step of the optimal solution.
-This approach effectively mimics how the model discovers the solution through the search procedure, producing a trajectory that has a high likelihood under the SoS model.
-Moreover, by providing an exploratory context for reaching each intermediate step, it facilitates distilling the optimal solutions into the model \citep{yang2022chain}.
+In this subsection, we introduce a novel fine-tuning algorithm, called \emph{guided reinforced self-training} (Guided-ReST), which seamlessly incorporates optimal solutions into the model’s search process for data generation and effectively distills improved search behaviors into the model.
+The main idea is to leverage unsuccessful search attempts as context for each intermediate reasoning step within the optimal solution, mimicking the model’s inherent search process and resulting in trajectories with high likelihood under the model.
+Before delving into our approach, we first introduce some notations.
+We define a subgoal node as any node along the optimal solution in the search tree.
+Thus, the optimal solution consisting of $T$ reasoning steps contains $T$ subgoal nodes.

-Before delving into our approach, we establish some notations.
-We define subgoal nodes as the non-leaf nodes along the optimal path in the search tree.
-An optimal solution consisting of $N$ operations contains $N-1$ subgoal nodes.
-We define the generation and exploration lines of a node as sequences of tokens that represent the primitive operations for generating and exploring the node, respectively.
-Note that while we include the root node as a subgoal node for simplicity, it is always explored prior to the search since it is already present in the prompt.

-GSoS incorporates each subgoal into a trajectory in a progressive manner.
-Consider an unsuccessful search trajectory that has reached the $(n-1)$-th subgoal but fails to navigate its subtree, thereby not reaching the $n$-th subgoal.
-First, it selects the $k$-th explored child node from the $(n-1)$-th subgoal node.
-Subsequently, it replaces this child node with the $n$-th subgoal node, modifying its generation and exploration lines within the trajectory.
-While multiple exploration lines may exist, only the first one is modified.
-Finally, it prunes the trajectory beyond the modified exploration line, allowing the model to restart the search from the subgoal node.
-An example of the resulting trajectory is provided in \Cref{fig:gsos_example} in \Cref{sec:gsos}.
-GSoS uses this trajectory as a prompt to generate a new search trajectory using the SoS model.
-This procedure, called \emph{subgoal augmentation}, is summarized in \Cref{fig:gsos} and \Cref{alg:sg}.
-It is repeated until all subgoals are incorporated into the trajectory.
+Now, consider an unsuccessful search trace that has reached the $(t-1)$-th subgoal node but fails to navigate its subtree, and thus does not reach the $t$-th subgoal node.
+To transform it into a successful search trace, our method first randomly selects an unsuccessfully explored child node of the $(t-1)$-th subgoal node.
+Next, it replaces this child node with the correct $k$-th subgoal node and truncate the search trace up to the modified node, as the subsequent search history becomes inconsistent with the updated subgoal.
+After the modification, the model continues the search from this augmented subgoal node.
+This algorithm, called \emph{subgoal augmentation}, is summarized in \Cref{fig:subgoal} and \Cref{alg:subgoal}.
+We iteratively run this algorithm until all subgoal nodes have been incorporated into the search trace.
+An example of the resulting search trace is provided in \Cref{sec:guided_rest}.
+Finally, the model is fine-tuned on the successful search traces via supervised learning over multiple iterations. \Cref{alg:guided_rest} summarizes the overall training procedure.